crownstone/bluenet/docs/INSTALL.md

 - [Nordic nRF5 SDK 15.3.0](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/)

 By default, we use the Softdevices provided in the Nordic SDK.
-For SDK 11, this is the [Nordic S132 Softdevice 2.0](https://www.nordicsemi.com/eng/Products/S132-SoftDevice), so you don't need to download any softdevices separately.
+For SDK 15, this is the [Nordic S132 Softdevice](https://www.nordicsemi.com/eng/Products/S132-SoftDevice), so you don't need to download any softdevices separately.
 However, if you want to use a different Softdevice version, you can download it and later adapt the config to use the new softdevice.

 There is a bug in Nordic's SDK code, search for files named `nrf_svc.h`.
 In those files, replace the assembly line: